It’s an Epiphone.

 In addition to the NanoFlex pickup is the NanoMag pickup mounted at the fingerboard.
 The NanoMag captures all the highs and lows, including a wide range of harmonics between its 3 Samarian-Cobalt magnets and an integrated active circuit.

 I’m blown away by the strong sound projection and stage presence of the Epiphone EJ-220SCE.
-I feel like I am the master of the stage playing this acoustic guitar even when I am alone and practicing in my garage.
+I feel like I am the master of the stage playing this acoustic guitar even when I am alone, practicing in my garage.
 I highly recommend this guitar for anyone looking for a powerful sound and old school beauty.

 Yamaha C40 GigMaker